ServiceRegistry HTTP Demo

 Recap

 Let's say, we have a greenhouse.
-Inside the greenhouse, there are plantations divided into blocks, and close to the blocks, thermometers are placed.
-We can monitor the temperature of the blocks, using the systems that run on the thermometers.
-If the temperature is too extreme, the systems may send a warning to our office.
+Inside the greenhouse, there are plantations divided into blocks, and close to the blocks, THERMOMETHERs are placed.
+We can monitor the temperature of the blocks, using the Systems that run on the THERMOMETERs.
+If the temperature is too extreme, the Systems may send a warning to our office.

 We will demonstrate the usage of the endpoints via two examples: example 1 is about a provider system, and example 2 is about a consumer system.